mssalvatore/open-chess-clock/README.md

 The first version of this clock is powered by [Chess.com's Android chess clock app](https://github.com/ChessCom/android-chessclock), which is licensed under MPL-2.0.
-This app will likely be replaced in version 2 in order to allow pairing two devices in order to play 4-player games and chess variants with time controls.
+This app will likely be replaced in version 2 so that two devices may be paired in order to play 4-player games and chess variants with time controls.

 ## Feature status